From start to finish, the greatest summer of your life.

 A CamelBak or Platypus (or similar) with a 2- or 3-liter capacity.
 Must be a high-visibility color (if it is not hi-vis, you must cover it with hi-vis fabric or tape).
 The hydration system should be designed to primarily carry water (if it is too big it will be uncomfortable to wear all day).

 - Touring Bicycle & Rear Rack

-One of the following bikes is required: Trek 520, Surly Long Haul Trucker, Fuji Touring, Jamis Aurora, Novarra Randonee.
-These bikes must be in excellent condition and have been purchased in the past 48 months.
-Other bicycles will not be accepted.
-Please see the Right Bicycle for Your Overland Trip for more information about acceptable bikes and traveling with your bike.
+One of the following bikes is required: Trek 520, Surly Long Haul Trucker, Fuji Touring or Salsa Marrakesh.
+These bikes must be in excellent condition and must have been purchased in the past 48 months.
+Other bicycles are not acceptable.
+Please see the Right Bicycle for Your Overland Trip for more information.

 - Bike Helmet